Historical Sites in Ireland: Explore the Ancient Landscape of Ireland

 Corrstown, just outside Portrush, stunned archaeologists in 2002 with 74 roundhouses linked by cobbled lanes—one of the largest Middle-Bronze Age villages uncovered in Britain or Ireland.
 Radiocarbon dates of c.
 1700-1200 BC, 16,500 flint pieces and 9,000 pottery sherds now illuminate daily life on the Atlantic fringe.

-• What was Dun Aengus?
-Ireland’s Ancient West Maritime Hub
+• Dun Aengus History: Ireland’s Ancient West Maritime Hub

 Dun Aengus (Dún Aonghasa) crowns a 100 m Atlantic cliff on Inis Mór, its triple drystone walls and jagged chevaux-de-frise guarding the island since the Late Bronze Age.
 Excavations by Claire Cotter revealed metal-working debris and ritual deposits, while modern paths now guide visitors through Ireland’s most spectacular prehistoric fort.